If you’re planning to climb Kilimanjaro in 2022, you probably have lots of questions about the Coronavirus situation in Tanzania.

 - How safe is it to travel to Tanzania at the moment?

-NOTE: This information is provided to the best of my knowledge but the situation in Tanzania and globally is changing dynamically so please consult with your tour operator and read guidance from your national public health authorities before travelling.
+Please Note: This information is provided to the best of my knowledge but the situation in Tanzania and globally is changing dynamically, so please consult with your tour operator and get guidance from your national public health authorities before travelling.

 Is Tanzania currently open to tourists?